rogernogueraplanesas/portugal-weather-analysis/README.md

 <br>

 <br>
-Using the new retrieved stations' data stored in the [stations' data pre-qgis folder](/csv_files/stations_pre_qgis), the intersecting process must be done by means of QGIS.<br>
+This step will generate new station data and export it to the [stations' data pre-qgis folder](/csv_files/stations_pre_qgis).<br>
-The data obtained from this process must have the same structure as the files shown in the [qgis imported folder](/csv_files/qgis_imported) for the next procedures to correclty proceed.
+An intersection process must be done by means of QGIS.
+The resulting files must adhere to the structure defined in the [qgis imported folder](/csv_files/qgis_imported) to ensure smooth continuation of the process.
 <br>

-Before the **second execution step**, the commented lines must be altered again:<br><br>
+Once the QGIS transformation is completed, modify the main.py script again to activate the Post-QGIS functions:<br><br>

 ```
 if __name__=="__main__":